 |Average monthly precipitation totals for Portland, OR in inches.|

 More Related Articles on PlanetWare.com

 More in Portland: For campers, all the best campgrounds near Portland can be found in stunning natural environments close to the city.
-After exploring the top-rated cultural attractions of Portland, you might be in the mood for a little retreat away from the city.
-If so, our Top-Rated Day Trips and Weekend Getaways from Portland article can send you in the right direction.
+After exploring Portland, you might be in the mood for a little retreat away from the city.
+If so, our guide to the best day trips and weekend getaways from Portland can send you in the right direction.

 Adventures in Oregon: As well as hiking trails and campgrounds in Oregon, interested explorers can find an array of scenic waterfalls, relaxing hot springs, and plenty of amazing weekend getaways.
-For oceanside exploration, the top-rated attractions of the Oregon coast, including many of its best beaches, all come with the sound of waves lapping on the shore.
+For oceanside fun, set your sights on the Oregon coast, and particularly Oregon's beautiful beaches.